 Outstanding Teaching, Learning and Assessment programme

-Funded by the Education and Training Foundation (ETF), the Outstanding Teaching, Learning and Assessment (OTLA) programme is an opportunity for practitioners to explore, understand and share what outstanding looks like in the context of the new world of apprenticeships.
+The Outstanding Teaching, Learning and Assessment (OTLA) programme for apprenticeships is an opportunity for practitioners to explore, understand and share what outstanding looks like in the context of new apprenticeship standards.

 The introduction of apprenticeship standards, end-point assessment and the new funding regime will require a significant shift in the way teaching, learning and assessment is approached in future.
 The role of the trainer and assessor is changing, employers are taking a greater lead in the design and delivery of apprenticeships, and the focus is now firmly on achieving competence rather than qualifications.